nikhilkotwani/Test/README.md

 1. Golang is installed.
 2. Dep is installed.
 3. AWS CLI is installed and configured with an IAM user that has appropriate permissions to spin up a complete VPC using cloudformation templates and also upload package to s3 bucket in the AWS account.
 4. OS is updated with the latest patches.
+5. A prebaked AMI with